Working with JSON Logs

 Next steps

-- Field Extraction Guide -- REX, EVAL, and schema-on-read
+- Field Extraction Guide -- parse regex, extend, and schema-on-read